Gertjan423/KHC/README.md

 ## Building & Running ##

-You can try out the prototype in two ways: build it as a cabal package and try the generated executable file or load it in GHCi.
+You can try out the compiler in two ways: build it as a cabal package and try the generated executable file or load it in GHCi.

 ### Try it in GHCi ###